-- local content commitments are expressed as a percentage of the relevant project cost (which is aligned to the values calculated in the MC 7 Returnable Schedule, based on standard project inputs provided by Proponents). - workforce commitments are expressed as a percentage of the Total Workforce. - Further guidance on how to populate the Returnable Schedules is available on the Consumer Trustee's website.
+- local content commitments are expressed as a percentage of the relevant project cost (which is aligned to the values calculated in the MC 7 Returnable Schedule, based on standard project inputs provided by Proponents).
+LTES Operators must then report against the relevant percentage as part of ongoing SLC compliance reporting. - workforce commitments are expressed as a percentage of the Total Workforce. - Further guidance on how to populate the Returnable Schedules is available in the Instructions tab of the MC7 Returnable Schedule.